sockeqwe/ParcelablePlease/README.md

 }

 ```
 The `ParcelablePlease` annotation processor will generate a class named `ClassName + ParcelablePlease` for you with all the code for writing and reading data in the Parcel.
-So form the example above: `ModelParcelablePlease` is generated and provides two static methods: `ModelParcelablePlease.readFromParcel(Model, Parcel)` and `ModelParcelablePlease.writeToParcel(Model, Parcel, int)`
+So from the example above: `ModelParcelablePlease` is generated and provides two static methods: `ModelParcelablePlease.readFromParcel(Model, Parcel)` and `ModelParcelablePlease.writeToParcel(Model, Parcel, int)`

 Once you have done this basic setup by connecting the generated code with your Model class you can change the model class, add fields, remove fields etc. without worring about `Parcelable` because `ParcelablePlease` will generate the code for you everytime you compile.